 Tony Hsieh is the charismatic founder of Zappos, the online shoe and commerce platform.
 In 2010, he authored Delivering Happiness: A Path to Profits, Passion and Purpose.
 It is part memoir, part business history, and part philosophical treatise.
 Hsieh famously wrote it in a few fevered weeks.
 The book was an immediate best-seller.
 Hsieh, who had recently sold Zappos to Amazon, was widely admired as a business guru and entrepreneurial genius.
 He made hundreds of millions and was still a young man, only in his 30s.
 The book is forth-right, funny, and unusually candid in what worked and what did not in the rise of Zappos.

 Zappos, seven years ago, was widely recognized as a superb place to work.
 Hsieh’s book helps to explain how he understood organizational culture as brand and how he went about building a unique culture.
 “Create fun and some weirdness” Zapponians stated.
 I visited the Zappos headquarters in Las Vegas a few years ago.
 It was fascinating – from entry-way to HR to training to communication.
 The folks who worked there very much believed in the system, which placed customer service and human relations at the very center of the business enterprise.
 Happiness, Hsieh argued, can create great business culture and profits.
+When it comes to establishing a thriving workplace, considering tips for selecting ERP consultants can also play a crucial role in enhancing organizational efficiency and effectiveness.

 In late 2013, Hsieh announced that he was going to replace the traditional organizational structure at Zappos with a holacracy.
 There is no pyramid structure in a holacracy.
 Instead, teams (known as circles) make decisions, with the aim of making an organization flatter, more responsive, and more effective.
 It is not about happiness or oddness.
 Rather, it empowers these informed circles of workers with pursuing the company’s mission.
 Many at Zappos tried it and then rebelled.
 Hsieh has remained committed to the holacracy despite high employee turnover (a third of all those formally happy workers left).
 Zappos has left the list of best places to work.
 In fact, the business press has been fairly consistent in its criticism.
 The jury may still be out on the long-term future of the holacracy and Zappos, but signs are not promising.
 We can all be confident that few new business leaders will be rushing to recreate their own new holacracies.